 Not Employer-Sponsored: Unlike a 401k, an IRA is not dependent on your employer.
 As a result, the IRA is a popular retirement vehicle for full-time and part-time workers with no 401(k) option at work.

 You Get Control: With an IRA, you get to decide where to open it, whether that’s through a bank, mutual fund company, online broker or an investment company like Betterment.
 Plus, you can choose your investing options within your IRA.
 The options you have available to you will depend on where you open your account, but you can easily choose and change the asset allocation within your IRA.

 More Options: Employer-sponsored 401(k) plans often come with limited investment options.
 While this isn’t always true, the general rule is that IRA investors get more investment options than 401(k) investors.

 Lower Contribution Limits: Probably the biggest drawback to the IRA is its low maximum annual investment.
 The maximum you can contribute to a traditional or Roth IRA in 2014 is $5,500 - $6,500 if you’re age 50 or older.

-Contributions May not Be Deductible: For those with access to a workplace retirement account such as a 401k, contributions to an IRA may not be deductible.
+Contributions May Not Be Deductible: For those with access to a workplace retirement account such as a 401k, contributions to an IRA may not be deductible.
 The rules are a bit complicated, and hinge on whether you or your spouse have access to a workplace retirement account and how much income you and your spouse earn.
-You can read details of the rules here.
+You can read the details of the rules here.

 Roth IRA May Not Be Available: Depending on your income and your spouse’s income, you may not be eligible to contribute to a Roth IRA.